general-programming/libsodium-bin/README.md

-Bin distribution of LibSodium compatible with node-sodium
+Precompiled Windows Binaries of libsodium.